Colchester Royal Grammar School: Since 1900: new school buildings, uniform and other developments

 The school's situation changed in 1900 with the appointment of Percy Shaw Jeffrey as headmaster.
 He took over a school with 29 boarders and barely any staff, but his reforms rapidly turned the school around.
 He introduced day boys and established a preparatory school, a cadet corps, an orchestra, a bugle band, school entertainments and theatrical performances.
 He was a pioneer of the teaching of modern European languages through phonetics, employing language teachers from France and Germany and setting up arrangements for foreign study during holidays.

 The resulting academic success, scholarships and local goodwill enabled Shaw Jeffrey to expand the school buildings, inspired by the designs of local rivals, such as Ipswich School and Earls Colne Grammar School.
 First, Mansfield House was purchased in 1903 and renamed Gilberd House.
 In 1908 Shaw Jeffrey convinced the governors and local education board to build a new school building for £4,000 on land previously used as kitchen gardens.
 The new buildings were designed by architects Newman, Jacques and Round and were opened by Lord Rosebery, the former Prime Minister, in May 1910.
 In 1911 the school was given 12 acre of playing fields and opened tennis courts and a small rifle range.

 Until 1908 the school blazer was green, but other schools in the area had adopted the same colour.
-Wanting the school to be distinct and recognisable, Shaw Jeffrey approached the a tailor and asked what the most expensive dye was.
+Wanting the school to be distinct and recognisable, Shaw Jeffrey approached a tailor and asked what the most expensive dye was.
 Told that it was purple, he chose it as the new colour for the school's blazer, which it remains to this day.